hedzr/cmdr/README.md

   - `cmdr.TrapSignals(fn, signals...)`

-    It is a helper to simplify your infinite loop before exit program:
+    It is a helper to simplify your infidonite loop before exit program:

     <details>
       Here is sample fragment: